Does your restaurant need better marketing?

 By adding structured data to your site, you can enable review ratings to appear in the Google results.

-Restaurant Marketing: Have a Strategy In Place For Bad Ones
+Restaurant Marketing Plan: Have a Strategy In Place For Bad Ones

 The technology revolution has affected restaurants marketing in a unique – and some would argue negative – way.